-Our SENDCo has 29 years' experience of teaching in both the primary and secondary school sectors, with a background in pastoral care and special educational needs and disability.
+Our SENDCo has 15 years' experience of teaching in both the primary and secondary school sectors, with a background in pastoral care and special educational needs and disability.
 She has been in this role for 8 years and has completed National Award for SEND Coordination, which is mandatory within 3 years of being in this position and this is at Masters Level.
-In addition, she has also completed and is qualified to assess for exam access arrangements, as a CPT3A AAC Level 7 accredited assessor.

-She is a subject teacher for 13 hours per fortnight (English Literature and Language), currently with 4 planning and preparation periods.
+She is a subject teacher for 13 hours per fortnight (Food and Nutrition), currently with 4 planning and preparation periods.
 The remaining hours are allocated to: